naueramant/PIF/README.md

 ```

 ## Language features
-In PIF the following Python3 features are handled:
+In Pif the following Python3 features are handled:
 * Assignments, `a = 0`
 * Binary operations, `0 and 0`, `0 or 1`, etc.
 * Unary operations, `a = not True`, `b = +1`, `a = -b`, etc.